 As for the data itself, advanced data analytics programs that process data in real time (rather than as batches) provide users with the advantage of always being able to work with data that is completely current.

-Advanced analysis solutions which feature these specific traits are much more likely to improve business functions, and result in a higher ROI than more-limited analytics options.
-That being said, few analytics tools offer the full range of functionality at a cost that is scalable to fit any business.
-In fact, the one exception to this rule is Salesforce.
+Advanced analytics solutions that include these specific features are much more likely to improve business functions and result in a higher ROI than more limited analytics options.
+That being said, few analytics tools offer the full range of functionality at a cost that is scalable but do not let that discourage you from finding the best fit for your company.